trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+#26 June 2020.
+3.7.8

+ * Correctly faulty documentation of import of html module within Twig and misuse of htmlentities in documentation.
+ * Bug fix: displaying the question author's solution to a question with the UI plugin explicitly set to None generates a PHP warning regarding an undefined constant fieldid.
+ * Bug fix: The Show Differences button was comparing the wrong two columns in Moodle 3.9.
+ * Add a linklabelreldist template parameter to the GraphUI to allow positioning of link labels at relative distances other than 0.5 along the link.
+Supported only with straight links.
+ * Two tweaks to the test suite.

 # 11 May 2020.
 3.7.7

  * Bug fix: viewing of combinator grader outputs from previous versions of